LEARNAcademy/syllabus/javascript/conditionals.md

 // output: "The engine is running."
 ```

-If we want our code to execute something if the `if` condition is not true, we add an `else` to our program. `Else` is the catch all so we don't give it its own statement.
-It will automatically run if the `if` condition is not met.
+If we want our code to execute something different when the `if` condition is not true, we will add an `else` to our program. `Else` is the catch all so we don't give it its own statement.
+It will automatically run when the `if` condition is not met.

 ```javascript
 const carOn = false